 The interview process for an intern or entry-level position, typically a single interview, is going to be shorter than that of a C-suite executive with multiple rounds of interviews.
 Ultimately, the interview process should be smooth and efficient.

-- Technical interviews.
-If the role requires a certain level of technical ability, such as engineering or automation building, you’ll want to interview and test for these skills separately from a general interview.
-These can also last from 45 minute to an hour or so.
+- Technical interviews for roles thatrequire a certain level of technical ability, such as engineering or automation building (generally from 45 minutes to an hour or so).

-- Group interviews.
-If you’re hiring for a position that doesn’t involve high responsibility or specialization, then group interviews can save you some time by interviewing several candidates at once.
-These interviews also typically last about an hour.
+- Group interviews are helpful if you’re hiring for a position that doesn’t involve high responsibility or specialization (typically about an hour).

 In most cases, you’ll find that initial phone or video interviews combined with a single in-person interview is enough to determine the suitability of candidates.
 However, if you have several promising candidates, you might want to also add a group interview to see how they manage communication with others alongside the interviewer(s).

 7. Extend a job offer

 After everything you and the candidate have been through, letting them know they are getting the job is an exciting and celebratory moment.
 A common question now is what steps to take to deliver the offer.